jammers-ach/j-django-upload/README.md

 ``files = MultipleFileField(upload_view=’order_upload’)``

 in my model and have a nice ajaxy field with multiple drag and drop of files, with icons that represent their mimetypes and previews of image files.

+And, most importantly, puts it in a directory based on that model,

 # hasn’t someone done this already?